Database-Warehouse-Bachlor/Datawarehouse-Backend/README.md

 Backend for Cordel Norge

-An application used for handling and storing data from Cordel Norge's tennants.
+An application used for handling and storing data from Cordel Norge's tenants.
 Built with .Net and C#

 ## Project Status